espeak-ng/espeak-ng/docs/contributing.md

 1. example of text, which demonstrates and allows to reproduce spelling error;
 2. explanation, why produced spelling is wrong and how it should be corrected.

+<a class="anchor" id="simlestep5">5.
+Close issue when it is resolved.

 ## Steps for your contribution
 <a class="anchor" id="step1">1.
 Get familiar with [additive speech synthesis](https://en.wikipedia.org/wiki/Speech_synthesis#Formant_synthesis).